A Look Back At The Major Employment Law Events In 2017

 The court stated that the definition of what counts as “in the public interest” cannot be constrained by absolute rules and the Employment Tribunal must take several factors into account, including the number of employees involved and the interests affected by the behaviour.

-Bennett Griffin is an award-winning law firm based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our employment law department can advise and assist you on all employment matters.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.

 Link to How Will The Law Define Self-Employment In 2018?